fordesmith/crisp-dna/_docs/visions.md

 Visions
 =======

-One big aha in our evolution was when we that Syncopate itself is just a platform.
+One big aha in our evolution was when we realised that Syncopate itself is just a platform.
 Syncopate doesn't have a Vision (with a Big V), we just want to be a [nice home for consultants](what-is-syncopate.html).

 However, many of the *people* at Syncopate do have a vision.
 Here are the most widely shared visions: